 In June, all greenery, planned and unplanned happily takes advantage of summer weather to explode in height, width, and color.
 Everything grows so fast that after staying away from a garden for a day, it’s impossible to return to the exact same place.
 And so, June marks yet another important month of weeding – that persistent task that follows gardeners through the length of the growing season.

-On our farm, we’ve fallen into a great weeding rhythm this season, with the key now being to simply “maintain.”
-After spending half of last month pulling out all large weeds around the farm by hand, we are now using upright tools to simply maintain weedlessness.
+On our farm, we strive to attain a weeding rhythm, with the key now being to simply “maintain.”
+After all our beds are prepared and planted, we use upright tools on a regular basis to simply maintain weedlessness, getting to all the weeds when they are small before they grow big and become a nuisance.
 Going through the rows on our feet, equipped with a hoe or a wheel hoe, makes for faster and easier work for us, and in turn, makes growing a faster and easier task for our plants.
 Now, although weeding is still a part of our everyday schedule, it does not feel like the most exhausting and time-consuming gardening chore.

 Aside from quickly occupying any available piece of bare ground and making it harder to harvest (or see) the veggies, weeds compete with your plants for water, nutrients, and light.
 Weeds also create habitats for bugs and critters, causing potential pest problems and increasing the chance of disease.
 To avoid these problems, we've put together a few suggestions for efficient and successful weeding: